-Point Blue will complete a multi-benefit urban greening project to work with students to restore degraded riparian habitat at four sites in Sonoma County, adjacent to disadvantaged communities in Petaluma, Santa Rosa, and Rohnert Park.
+Point Blue will complete a multi-benefit urban greening project to work with students to restore degraded riparian habitat at fours sites in Sonoma County, adjacent to disadvantaged communities in Petaluma, Santa Rosa, and Rohnert Park.

 The Conservation Corps North Bay will build demonstration projects that will convert irrigated lawn in disadvantaged communities to habitat gardens to reduce water usage and improve habitat for endangered salmonids in Sonoma County.